Laegel/tauri-docker/README.md

 ## Next Steps

-[ ] Make sure nothing weird happens/breaks
+- Make sure nothing weird happens/breaks
+- Try to build
-[ ] Have a better way to handle permissions
+- Have a better way to handle permissions
-[ ] Provide a docker-compose.yml sample
+- Provide a docker-compose.yml sample
-[ ] Support more systems
+- Support more systems